calcuis/random-pattern-suko/README.md

 The calculated sums are stored in a list named sums, and this list is returned by the function.

-**Calculate Hints:** Similarly, a function named `calculate_hints(pattern)` is defined.
+**Calculate Hints:** similarly, a function named `calculate_hints(pattern)` is defined.
 This function calculates hints for specific groups of digits within the pattern.
 It operates similarly to the calculate_sums function, but instead of calculating sums, it calculates the sum of digits for each group of indices.
 The calculated hint sums are stored in a list named hints, which is returned by the function.

 **Generate and Display Results:** The code generates a random pattern using the `generate_random_pattern()` function and stores it in the `random_pattern` variable.
 Then, it prints the generated random pattern.